Hair Thickening Treatments

 To obtain nanofat, a mini-liposuction treatment is performed to obtain a small amount of fat.
 That fat is then washed and broken up and the growth factor solution is filtered into small syringes.
 After topical anesthetic to the scalp, it is injected through tiny needles into the area where hair growth is desired.

 Absorbable Threads made of the same material as buried sutures, when placed under the skin's surface, stimulate healing and growth factors, as well as new blood vessels.
 Depending on the material the thread is made of, results can last nine months or two years.
 Encouraging results have been seen with hair growth when these threads have been used in areas of thinning hair.

-They also provide a solid matrix to slow down the absorption of applied nanofat and/or PRP if those treatments are done during the same session.
+They also provide a solid matrix to slow down the absorption of PRP so combining PRP with a scalp thread treatment can improve the results.